seiler-emerson/Entra21_Logica_Java_2022/Aula09 - 01 - For/README.md

-# Aprendendo sobre uso do For
+# Learning about using For

-- Ideal para repetições com base na quatidade.
+- Ideal for repeats based on quantity.
-- Variável com ponto de ínicio.
+- Variable with start point.
-- Condição de permanencia.
+- Condition of stay.
-- Incremento ou decremento , pensando na condição de permanência.
+- Increase or decrease, considering the permanence condition.

-## Exemplos
+## Examples

 ![Exemplo](./img/exemplo.png)